catdieval/user-workflow-and-user-stories/user-story-3.md

     - [ ] In tempXArray fill in with the values associated to the key in vals corresponding to the XKey value.
     - [ ] In tempYArray fill in with the values associated to the key in vals corresponding to the YKey value.
     - [ ] Set setXvariable to tempXArray and set setYVariable to tempYArray.
+    - [ ] Use an alert message with text "Data for the x and y variables are assigned.".
+  - [ ] if xKey !=="" && xKey==yKey then use an alert message with the text "Are you sure you want to use the same variable for x as y?
+It would give a meaningless plot."
   - [ ] ChooseVariables returns, within a fragment, the Heading component and a form element.
   - [ ] The Heading takes "Step 3: choose the variables you want to plot." for text.
   - [ ] The form element contains the CenteredDiv component and inside of it are nested one time the Paragraph component and the DropDownMenu component (for the x axis), then again these 2 components (for the y-axis) and the StyledInputTypeSubmit component.